sampy1/quantpy/README.md

 + db
   + This folder will contain code relating to the collection of data that the test will run on.
-It is import to keep the collection of information seperate from the processing of the data in terms of how the code is structured.
+It is import to keep the collection of information separate from the processing of the data in terms of how the code is structured.

 + img
-  + Folder Containing images that .md or documenation files will work under.
+  + Folder Containing images that .md or documentation files will work under.

 + research
-  + This is a jupyter lab folder is is best run in this enviroment.
+  + This is a jupyter lab folder is is best run in this environment.

 + run
-  + The run directory contains test runners that will call on different tests checking various position senarios.
+  + The run directory contains test runners that will call on different tests checking various position scenarios.

 + test
   + Folder containing unit test to be called but test runners found in the run folder.